Baramati: Krishi Vigyan Kendra Baramati

 Krishi Vigyan Kendra (Farmers Science center), Baramati was established on 1 August 1992 under the affiliation ICAR.
-From 1992 to 2008, the operational area of KVK was whole Pune district, but after the establishment of new KVK in the Pune district, the operational area is reduced to the 7 tehsils of Pune district.
-Krishi Vigyan Kendra, Baramati is Model, Hi-tech & National Award winning KVK of India working for farming community since 24 years for the development of sustainable agriculture.
-The aim of Krishi Vigyan Kendra is to reduce the time lag between the technology transfer from research institutions to the farmers field for increasing production, productivity and income from the agriculture and allied sectors on a sustained basis.
+From 1992 to 2008, the operational area of KVK was the whole Pune district, but after the establishment of the new KVK in the Pune district, the operational area is reduced to the 7 tehsils of the Pune district.
+Krishi Vigyan Kendra, Baramati is a model Hi-tech & National award-winning KVK of India working for the farming community for twenty-four years for the development of sustainable agriculture.
+The aim of Krishi Vigyan Kendra is to reduce the time lag between the technology transfer from research institutions to the farmer's field for increasing production, productivity, and income from the agriculture and allied sectors on a sustained basis.

 KRUSHIK - Agri Technology Week

-The Krishi Vigyan Kendra, Baramati, Maharashtra organizes the “KRUSHIK - Agri Technology Week" every year at KVK Baramati after Diwali festival.
-It is a brainchild of Mr. Rajendra Pawar and Mrs. Sunanda Rajendra Pawar.
+The Krishi Vigyan Kendra, Baramati, Maharashtra organizes the “KRUSHIK - Agri Technology Week" every year at KVK Baramati after the Diwali festival.
+It is the brainchild of Mr. Rajendra Pawar and Mrs. Sunanda Rajendra Pawar.

 Shri Shirsai Mandir (Shirsuphal)

 Shri Shirsai Mandir is a Hindu temple dedicated to Goddess Shirsai.
 It is located in Shirsuphal, Baramati in Pune District, about 27.4 km from Baramati city in the Indian state of Maharashtra.
-There are many Monkeys in this temple as well as in this village Shirsuphal.
-This village is also called as "Monkeys Village".
+There are many Monkeys in this temple as well as in the village of Shirsuphal.
+This village is also called the "Monkeys Village".